 Every two years, our country embraces global unity through athletic competition.
 Lifetimes of dedication and hard work are captured in split seconds and millimeters of rigorous achievement.
 We cry with those who fall short, and we are lifted in the moments of brilliance that lead Team USA to victory.

 In Olympic City USA, we live and breathe the Olympic and Paralympic Spirit every day.
-You can train like an athlete by hiking the Manitou Incline or biking through Garden of the Gods Park.
-See where Olympic and Paralympic dreams begin at the Colorado Springs Olympic & Paralympic Training Center.
+You can train like an athlete by hiking one of our many mountains or biking through Garden of the Gods Park.
+See where Olympic and Paralympic dreams begin at the Colorado Springs Olympic & Paralympic Training Center (*currently closed).
 Take a guided tour for an exclusive, behind-the-scenes look into the daily lives and training regiments of Team USA.

 The site will be one of, if not the most accessible, museum in the world with an array of tailored, high-tech exhibits.
-No guest will have the same museum experience twice.
+Team USA athletes have been involved and consulted throughout the entire project.
+The museum is extremely personalized - no guest will have the same museum experience twice.

 The location will also have a cafe and outdoor patio that is open to the public.
 To keep up with progress on the U.S. Olympic & Paralympic Museum, visit www.USOlympicMuseum.org.

 - Opening summer of 2020